 John comes across as the main player on “Rain,” his electric rhythm guitar working nicely in the relaxed mix of the song.
 Also, his lead and harmony vocals use a slow melodic slide undoubtedly influenced by the group’s recent infatuation with Eastern music.
 Coupling this with his backwards vocals in the closing moments of the song, it’s no wonder that he himself exclaimed, “It sounds as if I’m singing Indian.”

 Paul asserts that he, as well as the others, played an important role in making the song what it became, and this is definitely not contested.
-His bass work is stellar and ‘in your face,’ possibly considered by some to be the actual lead instrument of the piece.
-His harmony vocals, along with George, pitted perfectly alongside John’s lead, as did George’s meandering guitar passages.
+His bass work is stellar and "in your face," possibly considered by some to be the actual lead instrument of the piece.
+His harmony vocals, along with George, fit perfectly alongside John’s lead, as do George’s meandering guitar passages.
 And, as stated earlier, Ringo shines like never before.
 For someone who’s gone on record as saying he despises drum solos, he definitely made an exception while recording this track.

 On the surface, the song contains simple statements about how people react to the weather; they “run and hide their heads” when it rains and “they slip into the shade and sip their lemonade” when it’s sunny.
 But the evidence of an altered perception of reality creeps in with the intention of John being the educator.
 “I can show you,” he insists, that when it rains “everything’s the same.”
 He then senses that his ‘square’ listeners aren’t getting it, as he asks impatiently, “can you hear me?”
 His overall message is that “it’s just a state of mind” anyway.
 If you think being rained on is unpleasant, then it’s unpleasant.
 If you view it like Gene Kelly, then that will be your experience.
 It’s all in the mind!
 Pretty deep stuff.